hyperledger-labs/fabric-smart-client/integration/fsc/pingpong/README.md

 - Boostrap these networks;
 - Initiate interactive protocols to complete given business tasks.

+To run the test, it is just enough to run `go test` from the folder containing the test.

 Let us go step by step.

 ### Describe the topology of the networks